software-mansion/react-native-gesture-handler/docs/docs/api2/composing-gestures.md

 ## Simultaneous

+It accepts 2 arguments and both of the provided gestures can activate at the same time.
+Activation of one will not cancel the other.
-It accepts 2 arguments and it is the equivalent to having two gesture handlers, each with `simultaneousHandlers` prop set to the other handler.
+It is the equivalent to having two gesture handlers, each with `simultaneousHandlers` prop set to the other handler.

 For example, if you want to make a gallery app, you might want user to be able to zoom, rotate and pan around photos.
 You can do it with `Simultaneous`: